BTPlugins/AutoSell/README.md

-# PickupSwapper
+# Auto Sell

+Exactly how it sounds.
 Increases Experience / Uconomy Balance once picking up an item

 ## Features
 - Increase Experience / Uconomy Balance when picking up an Item